CameronDetig/EUW-Switch-Animation-Layers/README.md

 # EUW-Switch-Animation-Layers
-Makes switching between animation layers in sequencer easier by making it a single button.
+This is a tool that makes switching between animation layers in Unreal Engine's sequencer easier by requiring a single button press.
+Useful for working with motion capture on metahumans as the sequencer can require lots of scrolling up and down to switch between animation layers.

 ![Switch_Layers_UI](https://github.com/user-attachments/assets/548e5fb9-7fca-4b33-8da5-305ea8f72857)